 I am a fellowship trained Academic Urological Surgeon working in Glasgow, managing patients with prostate and bladder cancer as part of my practice.
 I am one of a handful of U.K. surgeons trained to perform surgery for prostate and bladder cancer using a Robotic (Da Vinci) platform.

 After graduating from the University of Glasgow, I spend most of my training in the West of Scotland, where I was trained fully in open, laparoscopic and endoscopic surgery.
 To complete my training I undertook a fellowship at one of Europe’s highest volume Robotic Uro-Oncology centres at University College London Hospital (UCLH) where I was fully trained to perform Robotic Radical Prostatectomies and Robotic Radical Cystectomies for the management of Prostate and Bladder Cancer respectively.

 I have recently returned to Scotland as a Consultant, and am part of the team that has successfully set up, and trained members of the Robotic Pelvic Cancer Service in the West of Scotland.

 Based at the Queen Elizabeth University Hospital (QEUH) in Glasgow, I am one of the highest volume Robotic Prostatectomists in the United Kingdom.
-As part of my NHS practice, I also offer Radical Cystectomy for High Risk/Muscle Invasive Bladder Cancer.
+As part of my NHS practice, I also offer Robotic Radical Cystectomy for High Risk/Muscle Invasive Bladder Cancer.

 I also manage patients with benign and malignant disorders of the prostate and bladder.
-I offer the whole spectrum of management, from initial diagnosis to treatment and subsequent follow-up.
+I offer the whole spectrum of management, from the initial diagnosis to treatment and subsequent follow-up.
 In addition, I offer treatment for inguino-scrotal disorders.

 Areas of interest